Bareboat Chartering | Online Course

 We guarantee both your satisfaction AND Lifetime access to any sailing course you buy from us

-• The Bareboat Charter online sailing course teaches yacht chartering on sailing vacations
+• The Bareboat Charter online course teaches yacht chartering on sailing and powerboating vacations

 • This sailing course takes approximately 5 hours total time to complete